 but the Witch who works on Sunna’s day will always bring bright blessings their way

-The word “correspondences” doesn’t sound hella interesting or witchy, so don’t think of this as a post about magickal daily correspondences, think of this as your witchy weather report for the days of the week!
-Much like a daily horoscope (like the ones from Broadly, which I LOVE and check religiously), these daily bits of astrological magick will tell you the kind of spells to focus on, colours to wear and use, witchy tools to wield, or just in general how to be the best witch you can be that day.
+The word “correspondences” doesn’t sound hella interesting or witchy, so don’t think of this as a post about magical daily correspondences, think of this as your witchy weather report for the days of the week!
+Much like a daily horoscope, these daily bits of astrological magic will tell you the kind of spells to focus on, colours to wear and use, witchy tools to wield, or just in general how to be the best witch you can be that day.
 When you combine this daily witchery with things like moon phases, current astrolgoical phases, and the season you’re in with your own witchy intuition you have a fully fledged magical almanac.

-This week I’ll be posting about the energy of the day every morning so you can start your day off right and maybe do a little magick.
+This week I’ll be posting about the energy of the day every morning so you can start your day off right and maybe do a little magic.